Chapter

 important, let’s take a closer look at what is happening around the

-DNA molecule to make it respond so concisely to environmental conditions
+DNA molecule to make it respond so concisely to environmental cues

 when these switches are applied.
 Switches refer to, “Some element of a